FraMecca/kpd/README.md

 Actually the filter flag has grep like functionality so it can filter the search on any parameters, symbols or file extensions included.

 ### Search Methods
-Originally the client allowed the user to use a pickle serial db.
-Now the search method has been rewritten in C (with cython bindings) in a simplier way: it just looks inside the gzipped default mpd database.
+The search method has been rewritten in C in a simplier way: it just looks inside the gzipped default mpd database.
-The search is way faster in C rather than in pickle.
+The search is way less strict: case-insensitive, no type field.

 ### Add result
 The result of the search can be added to the playlist with `--add` or `-a` arguments. kpd can also be used in a pipe like this: